wQQhce2g93Ei/Ardufuego/README.md

 ```
 FireplaceRF fireplace(x);
 ```
-Creates a FireplaceRF to transmit on pin x where x is an int that cooresponds to an interrupt pin.
+Creates a FireplaceRF to transmit on pin x where x is an int that corresponds to an interrupt pin.
 ```
 fireplace.on();
 ```